 - cries to communicate a need (to be held or fed, to have a diaper changed, or needing to sleep)

 - stops crying when a need is met (when picked up, fed, changed, or put down for a nap)

 - moves in response to sights and sounds

 - rooting reflex: turns toward breast or bottle and sucks when a nipple is placed in the mouth

-- Moro reflex (startle response): when startled, throws out arms and legs, then curls them back in
+- Moro reflex (startle response): when startled, stretches arms and legs out, then curls them back in

 - fencer's pose (tonic neck reflex): when head is turned to one side, straightens the arm on that side while bending the opposite arm